 3.2 PROBLEM SOLVING AND JUDGEMENT

-The incumbent will have the discretion to innovate within own function and take responsibility for outcomes; undertake planning involving resources use and develop proposals for resource allocation.
+The incumbent will have the discretion to innovate and take responsibility for outcomes.
+Initiative in organisation, planning and problem solving are required in the assigned tasks, within a supportive environment.

 3.3 PROFESSIONAL AND ORGANISATIONAL KNOWLEDGE